GrowwOld/webster/packages/monitoring/README.md

 <br/>

-Monitoring service which exposes a method to initialize the prometheus server for monitoring.
+Monitoring service is a CLI which starts the prometheus server for monitoring.

 ### Installation